19 President St, Downtown

 217 Huger Street,

-This casual Mexican joint offers a Garden Taco with Brussels sprouts, a Tempura Avocado taco, great guac, and black beans can easily be added to other menu options to veganize them.
+This casual Mexican joint offers a mushroom taco, a Tempura Avocado taco, great guac, and black beans can easily be added to other menu options to veganize them.
 They also offer a veggie rice bowl and a taco salad.
 For all items, ask for no cheese or sour cream.
 Some of their flour tortillas contain lard, so ask for a vegan-friendly tortilla.
-Taco Boy downtown has a ton of parking and an incredible outdoor patio.
+Taco Boy downtown has an incredible outdoor patio.
 If you are getting an adult bev, go for the Frozen Driver with a floater!

 347 King Street, Downtown